kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q4/outline.md

   Location and SyncTarget objects.
 - **Compared to PoC2023q1, decoupling from kcp TMC by making our own copy of the definitions of SyncTarget and Location.**
-- **Potentialy: switch from using SyncTarget and Location to some other representation of inventory.**
+- **Potentially: switch from using SyncTarget and Location to some other representation of inventory.**
 - **Compared to PoC2023q1, decoupling from kcp core by (1) introducing an abstraction layer that delivers the essential functionality of